dinodinz/frontend-nc-news/README.md

 5.)
 Run "npm ci" on your terminal to install the exact versions of all dependencies on the package.json file

 6.)
-Run "npm run dev" to buld a server using Vite.
+Run "npm run dev" to build a server using Vite.

 7.)
-Preview it using the localhost server.
+Preview the project by clicking the localhost server provided.

 Alternatively, you can use the live link here: https://ncnewstagram.netlify.app/

+## Important:
+ It may take a few seconds for this project to fetch data on initial render as API endpoints will need to boot up after long periods of inactivity.